mindsdb/flat-ai/README.md

 email = Email(
     to_email='john@doe.com',
     from_email='jane@doe.com',
-    body='Hello, would love to shedule a time to talk.', subject='Meeting'
+    body='Hello, would love to schedule a time to talk.', subject='Meeting'
 )